I have been asked a hundred times why my interest in

 Benford E. Standley

-For the past three decades, Benford E. Standley has worked to better the conditions faced by the
+For the past five decades, Benford E. Standley has worked to better the conditions faced by the

 millions of homeless, runaway and missing children of our nation, working with the United States

 Department of Justice, The F.B.I., The Texas Rangers, and several congressional committees and